HEC Lausanne: Setting

 HEC Lausanne is located on the University of Lausanne campus, on the western side of the Lausanne metropolitan area, with direct metro rail access to the center of the city.
 It overlooks Lake Geneva, a major pool for European industry, banking, trade and research.
 HEC Lausanne collaborates with the Swiss Finance Institute and the Swiss Federal Institute of Technology (EPFL - Management of Technology program), which are also based on the same campus in Lausanne.

 Programs

 Undergraduate school

 The three-year cycle has led to the issuance of a Bachelor of Science (BSc) in a chosen specialization.
 The first two years consist of a common core curriculum in which students learn to master modern management tools and develop their critical thinking.
 In the third year, students may choose between two specializations: BSc in Management or BSc in Economics.

+HEC Lausanne's Bachelor's program in Economics emphasizes a quantitative approach, focusing on mathematical and statistical tools for economic analysis.
+The curriculum includes core courses like Econometrics and Statistical Methods for Economics.
+The program encourages an interdisciplinary perspective and offers opportunities for research initiatives.
+Graduates are prepared for careers in economic analysis, financial modeling, and data analytics across different sectors.
+Rankings from institutions such as the Financial Times and Eduniversal to HEC Lausanne's recognition in the academic landscape.

 Graduate school

 HEC Lausanne Masters of Science (MSc) include two to three semesters and a thesis that can be associated with a three- to six- month internship.
 All Masters can lead to a PhD program.
 HEC Lausanne offers the following Masters of Science (MSc) degrees: MSc in Accounting Control and Finance, MSc in Actuarial Science, MSc in Information Systems, MSc in Economics, MSc in Finance, MSc in Management and Master in Law and Economics.